Supplementary Information Tables for the 2022–23 Departmental Plan: Corporate Information

-To deliver on its mandate effectively, the CNSC continuously monitors the external environment to ensure that it is ready to adapt to changes that may impact its priorities.
-In 2019–20, the CNSC carried out its mandate against a backdrop characterized by changes in the nuclear industry, growing interest in how the Canadian nuclear industry manages radioactive waste, evolving expectations for public and Indigenous consultation and engagement, and technological innovations that may affect nuclear operations.
+To deliver on its mandate effectively, the CNSC continuously monitors the external environment to assess any changes or new trends that may necessitate a shift in its priorities.
+The CNSC carries out its mandate in a complex operating environment against a backdrop characterized by developments in the nuclear industry, growing interest in how the Canadian nuclear industry manages radioactive waste, evolving expectations for public and Indigenous consultation and engagement, and technological innovations that may eventually be commercialized in the regulatory process.

 Nuclear energy accounts for 15% of electricity generation in Canada.
 In Ontario, nuclear energy supplies approximately 60% of electricity; in New Brunswick, it supplies almost 40%.
-The Government of Canada has reaffirmed the role of nuclear energy as part of Canada’s clean energy mix and low-carbon future.
-This includes national efforts such as the Canadian Small Modular Reactor Roadmap (SMR Roadmap) and international initiatives such as the Nuclear Innovation: Clean Energy Future.
-Much of the nuclear energy industry’s focus has been on the refurbishment projects at the Darlington and Bruce nuclear generating stations, but the CNSC is also working on projects such as licence applications for SMRs and new uranium mines and mills.
+The Government of Canada has funded nuclear technologies to further the role of nuclear energy as part of Canada’s clean energy mix and low-carbon future.
+This includes national efforts such as the Small Modular Reactor action plan (SMR action plan) and international initiatives such as Nuclear Innovation: Clean Energy Future.
+Much of the nuclear energy industry’s focus has been on the major refurbishment projects at the Darlington and Bruce nuclear generating stations.
+Several reactors have successfully been refurbished and the nuclear industry has advanced in new areas such as SMR projects and new medical isotope production from power reactors.
+The CNSC must maintain a state of readiness to receive licence applications for new industry operations.
 The CNSC is committed to the safety of all of these projects through robust regulatory oversight.

-Canada’s nuclear sector generates various forms of radioactive waste each year.
+Canada’s nuclear sector contains its radioactive waste each year from the nuclear fuel cycle, which requires waste management, long-term storage and, potentially, recycling operations.
 This waste includes used nuclear fuel, which is considered high-level waste, along with low- and intermediate-level waste.
 The management, storage and transportation of all radioactive waste continue to be issues of interest to some Indigenous communities, the public and other stakeholders.
 To ensure the safe management of radioactive waste in Canada, the CNSC has a robust regulatory regime that includes strong oversight and enforcement of compliance with regulatory requirements.
-In 2019–20, the CNSC’s public and Indigenous engagement and consultation remained largely focused on waste-related projects in Canada.

 There are also social changes impacting the CNSC’s regulation.
-In an era of increasing public expectations for citizen engagement, coupled with proactive government efforts towards greater openness and transparency, it is essential to provide people with an interest in nuclear regulation with as much information as possible.
+In an era of increasing public expectations for citizen engagement, coupled with proactive government efforts towards greater openness and transparency, it is essential to provide as much information as possible to people with an interest in nuclear regulation.
 It is equally important to make that information easily available and accessible across a variety of formats.
-Addressing these concerns is central to the CNSC’s core responsibility of nuclear regulation, in ensuring that Canadians – including Indigenous peoples – have meaningful information about, and the opportunity to participate in, the nuclear regulatory process.
-In 2019–20, the CNSC continued to make great strides in increasing the availability of information on its website, and continues to expand the scope and accessibility of licensing and compliance information.
+Disseminating scientific and technical information and actively addressing concerns is central to the CNSC’s core responsibility of nuclear regulation, in ensuring that Canadians – including Indigenous peoples – have meaningful information about, and the opportunity to participate in, the nuclear regulatory process.

-Finally, technology continues to advance at a rapid pace.
-A growing gap can be observed between this rate of advancement and the pace at which government adopts policies and regulations.
-In the context of the CNSC, regulation will need to account for any number of industry-neutral disruptive, innovative and emerging technologies that may impact regular operations in the nuclear industry in the coming years.
-For example, drones, robotics and artificial intelligence may be used to assist safety inspections in any type of industrial plant, in construction sites as well as in operating facilities.
-There are also industrial applications for additive manufactured (3-D printed) components, for example in the automotive, aerospace, medical or energy industries.
-These technologies, among others, can be also applied to the nuclear industry and may require consideration of new regulatory approaches.
-In addition, nuclear-specific innovation, such as SMRs or new medical therapies, also needs to be considered and analyzed within the context of the CNSC’s regulatory framework.
-As discussed in its 2019–20 Departmental Results Report, the CNSC has made significant progress in accounting for new nuclear applications in its oversight of the nuclear industry, through the development of regulatory strategies, including a working group focused on innovative technologies, and through its pre-licensing vendor design reviews.
+Finally, technology continues to advance at a rapid pace and nuclear-sector technology is no exception.
+A growing gap can be observed between this rate of advancement in broad areas such as digitization and the pace at which government adopts policies and regulations.
+In the context of the CNSC in the coming years, regulation will need to account for any number of industry-neutral disruptive, innovative and emerging technologies that may impact regular operations in the nuclear industry.
+In addition, nuclear-specific innovations, such as SMRs or new medical therapies, need to be considered and analyzed within the context of the CNSC’s regulatory framework.

 Risk management is a fundamental part of the CNSC’s mission to protect health, safety, security and the environment; to implement Canada’s international commitments on the peaceful use of nuclear energy; and to disseminate objective scientific, technical and regulatory information to the public.
-Four of the CNSC key risks are described below.
+The CNSC has identified the following six business risks:

 Nuclear reactor accident

-There is a risk of an accident at a nuclear reactor.
-While power reactors apply a defence-in-depth approach that anticipates and mitigates many potential challenges caused by both internal and external events, there remains a possibility, however unlikely, that an event could lead to an accident at a nuclear reactor.
-Much of the CNSC’s compliance verification activities exist to avoid this scenario in particular.
-To mitigate this risk further, many of the CNSC’s research projects in 2019–20 emphasized preparation for the long-term and post-refurbishment operation of nuclear power plants.
-The CNSC has also continued its significant efforts into regulatory documents that would mitigate this risk, such as those for operators’ fitness for duty and safety culture.
+Nuclear power plants apply a defence-in-depth approach that anticipates and mitigates many potential challenges caused by both internal and external events.
+Nevertheless, an event could still lead to an accident at a nuclear reactor – although the possibility is very unlikely.
+Much of the CNSC’s compliance verification effort is to avoid such a scenario.
+To further mitigate the risk of an accident, many of the CNSC’s research projects emphasize preparation for both long-term and post-refurbishment operation of nuclear power plants.

 - Date modified: